 Suicidal Ideation Child

-Suicide is often the result of many factors which can vary from child to child.
-Many children thinking about suicide are having difficulty coping with stressful factors and feel overwhelmed and hopeless.
+Suicide is often the result of many factors.
+These will differ from child to child.
+Many children are having problems coping with stress.
+They may feel overwhelmed and hopeless.

 - Poor coping skills